Rithik-Alias/Resume-Parser/README.md

 After the training the model will be saved in the directory NER/model-best/

-You can test the model and the python notebook for training the model is available in Test folder
+You can test the model and the python notebook for training the model is available in Test folder.

+Unfortunately from spacy 3.0 onwards, there is no option to get the confidence score of extracted entities.

+You can get the validation score while training in meta.json file inside the model folder.

 ## Deploying the model